-This course is a core course of the program, encompasses all the recent developments in pharmaceutical formulations, with respect to their designing, manufacturing, and evaluations of solid dosage forms, parenteral dosage forms, liquids & semisolids, site specific and target oriented drug delivery systems, mucosal drug delivery systems, pulmonary drug delivery systems, transdermal drug delivery systems.
-This course also provides extensive practical exposure in development & evaluation of such dosage forms.
+This course covers basics and recent developments in pharmaceutical dosage forms, specifically, designing, manufacturing, and evaluations of solid dosage forms, parenteral dosage forms, liquids, and semisolids.
+The Lab component of this course is designed to provide extensive practical exposure in development & evaluation of such dosage forms.